rezaarshad/vertx-scala-practice/README.md

-# A very simple http api using scala and vertx
+# A very simple Rest API using scala and vertx